emberjs/rfcs/text/0000-ember-data-links-meta-improvements.md

 #### In short

+- A new `links()` method is added to record, belongs-to, has-many and record-array references which returns all associated links
-- Add `LinkReference` which is an abstraction for a single link and its properties (meta, name, href) and action (load)
+- Add `LinkObject` which is an abstraction for a single link and its properties (meta, href)
 - Add a `DocumentReference` which describes a JSON-API document and its properties (meta, links, data)
-- A new `links()` method is added to record, belongs-to, has-many and record-array references which returns all associated links
 - Hooks which allow to react to changes when the backing data of references changes (hooks might not be part of this RFC, but are already somewhat addressed in [RFC#123](https://github.com/emberjs/rfcs/pull/123))